Joe Schobert: 2016

 He competed with Paul Kruger, Barkevious Mingo, Nate Orchard, and Emmanuel Ogbah for the starting outside linebacker job.
 The Cleveland Browns released veteran Paul Kruger and traded Barkevious Mingo to the New England Patriots after Schobert showed promise throughout training camp and named the backup right outside linebacker behind Emmanuel Ogbah.

 He made his professional regular season debut during the Cleveland Browns' season-opening 10–29 loss to the Philadelphia Eagles, finishing with a solo tackle and a pass deflection.
 The following week, he earned his first career start and made one tackle in a 20–25 loss to the Baltimore Ravens.
-On October 30, 2016, Schobert made his third start and recorded three combined tackles and was credited with a half a sack when he made the first of his career on New York Jets' quarterback Ryan Fitzpatrick.
+On October 30, 2016, Schobert made his third start and recorded three combined tackles and was credited with a half a sack when he made the first of his career on New York Jets quarterback Ryan Fitzpatrick.
 The Browns went on to lose to the Jets, 28–31.
 He finished his rookie season with 28 combined tackles (19 solo), a half a sack, and a pass deflection in four starts and 16 games.

 2017

 Schobert competed with Tank Carder for the starting middle linebacker position after defensive coordinator Ray Horton was fired and new defensive coordinator Gregg Williams replaced his 3-4 base with a 4–3.
-He started the Cleveland Browns' season-opening 18–21 loss to the Pittsburgh Steelers and finished with nine combined tackles.
+He started the Browns' season-opening 18–21 loss to the Pittsburgh Steelers and finished with nine combined tackles.
 On October 15, 2017, Schobert recorded 13 combined tackles as the Browns were defeated by the Houston Texans, 17–33.
 Schobert started all 16 games at middle linebacker, finishing tied for first in the NFL with 144 tackles with Bills' linebacker Preston Brown and Packers' linebacker Blake Martinez.
 On January 16, 2018, he was named to his first Pro Bowl as a replacement for the injured Ryan Shazier.

 2018

-In Week 3 against the New York Jets, Schobert made a game clinching interception to help give the Cleveland Browns their first win since December 24, 2016.
+In Week 3 against the Jets, Schobert made a game clinching interception to help give the Cleveland Browns their first win since December 24, 2016.

 In Week 4 against the Oakland Raiders, Schobert made 14 tackles and sacked quarterback Derek Carr once.
 He ended the 2018 season with 103 tackles, three sacks, an interception, two forced fumbles, two fumble recoveries, and six passes defended.